DanielloXXI/ToDoList/README.md

 ## Test

 - **Copy repo**
-- **Try command "npm install", "npm run dev" for frontend and "npm install", "npm run dev" for backend**
+- **Try command "npm install", "npm run dev" for frontend.**
+-  **For backend you must have the MongoDB database downloaded, then try command "npm install", "mongod", "npm run dev".**
+-  **To run the application, run a parallel frontend and backend.**
+-  **The site opens at the link: http://localhost:3000 .**
 - **Wait... and...
 Congratulations!**

 ## Description

 This project will help you record your notes.

 ## Used technologies: